 InvestMySchool has two repayment modes.

-1. Term method – the borrower, shall repay the loan in monthly installments over a set period.
+1. Term method – the borrower, shall repay the loan in monthly instalments over a set period.

 2. Bullet method – the borrower repays 100% of the capital at a fixed point in time together with the accrued interest.
 A repayment plan should be prepared by the borrower and presented in their Loan Request.